Modeling of Fluctuations in Dynamical Optoelectronic Device Simulations within a Maxwell-Density Matrix Langevin Approach: Simulation

-The system was tested with a superfluorescence (SF) setup in a two-level configuration.\cite{andreasen2009finite,maki1989influence} This setup describes the spontaneous build-up of a macroscopic coherent dipole moment in an initially inverted system, resulting in a collective emission of a superfluorescent pulse.
-This behavior can be reproduced numerically within our mbsolve framework by simulating an ensemble of excited ions and using a dephasing time $T_2 = \SI{100}{\pico\second}$.
 The simulated SF pulse is illustrated in Fig.~\ref{fig:SF-pulse}(a), and compares well with previous numerical and experimental findings.\cite{andreasen2009finite,malcuit1987transition,maki1989influence} By increasing the collisional dephasing rate within the system, the SF pulse is significantly disturbed and gets broadened until the spontaneous build-up of the coherent dipole moment is prevented.
 For a dephasing time $T_2 = \SI{14.3}{\pico\second}$ below the critical point, the SF pulse is replaced by amplified spontaneous emission (ASE).
 The increased noise amplitude accompanying the smaller dephasing time is crucial for the modeling of ASE, which cannot be reproduced otherwise.
 The ASE simulation results are presented in Fig.~\ref{fig:SF-pulse}(b).

-{Furthermore, the degree of decoherence is studied using the quantity $\rho_3/\rho_\mathrm{B}$, where $\rho_\mathrm{B}= \sqrt{\rho_1^2+\rho_2^2+\rho_3^2}$ is the Bloch vector.
-When the dephasing time $T_2$ is high (Fig.~\ref{fig:SF-pulse}(a)), the population inversion $\rho_3$ is quickly depleted through the spontaneous buildup of the macroscopic dipole moment and the SF emission, which clearly surpasses the decay of $\rho_1$ and $\rho_2$ and results in a rapid drop of $\rho_3/\rho_\mathrm{B}$.
-In the second case (Fig.~\ref{fig:SF-pulse}(b)) we have used a smaller dephasing time $T_2$, which prevents the macroscopic dipole moment build-up and limits the radiative decay.
+{Furthermore, the degree of decoherence is studied using the quantity $\rho_3/\rho_\mathrm{B}$, where $\rho_\mathrm{B} = \sqrt{\rho_1^2+\rho_2^2+\rho_3^2}$ is the length of the Bloch vector.
+When the dephasing time $T_2$ is high [Fig.~\ref{fig:SF-pulse}(a)], the population inversion $\rho_3$ is quickly depleted through the spontaneous buildup of the macroscopic dipole moment and the SF emission, which clearly surpasses the decay of $\rho_1$ and $\rho_2$ and results in a rapid drop of $\rho_3/\rho_\mathrm{B}$.
+In the second case [Fig.~\ref{fig:SF-pulse}(b)] we have used a smaller dephasing time $T_2$, which prevents the macroscopic dipole moment build-up and limits the radiative decay.
 This decoherence state indicates a very slow decay of $\rho_3/\rho_\mathrm{B}$, which stays close to one.}